-Students who request to transfer from day to evening classes or from evening to day classes, from online to faceto-face or face-to-face to online, while a term is in session, must do so prior to the completion of the first seven weeks in the semester or prior to the date scheduled for the midterm exam, whichever occurs first.
+Students who request to transfer from day to evening classes or from evening to day classes, from online to face-to-face or face-to-face to online, while a term is in session, must do so prior to the completion of the first seven weeks in the semester or prior to the date scheduled for the midterm exam, whichever occurs first.
 Students must have a bona fide reason for requesting the change and submit supporting documentation.

-When a section change is granted by an Assistant Vice President of Educational Services, he or she will complete a form outlining the decision and why the section change was warranted.
+When a section change is granted by the Program Director or Department Chairperson, he or she will complete a form outlining the decision and why the section change was warranted.
 A copy of that form will be kept by the Assistant Vice President in Educational Services, by the instructor(s) involved and a copy will be provided to the Registrar's Office.